 - How will you protect my property while you remove damaged roof materials?

-- When can you repair my roof, and how long will it take?
+- When will you repair my roof, and how long will it take?

 - How much do you charge for a complete roof inspection?